Brian Lewis (PR executive): Fox News

 In April 1996, Roger Ailes hired Lewis, who was then working for CNBC, as vice president of media relations for Fox News Channel.
 Lewis oversaw the public relations strategy for the launch and positioning of the network, which started broadcasting seven months later.
 Lewis was only the fifth employee hired by Ailes at FNC and later, he was promoted to senior vice president of corporate communications for Fox News in 2000, and then to executive vice president of corporate communications for Fox television stations and Fox News in 2006.
 He also served as a senior adviser to Roger Ailes and was reportedly a member of his inner circle.
 Lewis and his department was often cited for their overly aggressive approach to media relations.
 In 2009, Lewis was given the added title of The Senior Advisor to Roger Ailes to go along with his Executive VP title.

 In 2012, Megyn Kelly came to Lewis's office to warn about Ailes' behavior toward women.
 Lewis felt it was serious enough to try to stage an intervention, but his efforts were rebuffed.
-Judy Laterza, Ailes' longtime assistant, thought Brian's actions were "disloyal" and encouraged Ailes to fire Lewis.
+Judy Laterza, Ailes' assistant, thought Brian's actions were "disloyal" and encouraged Ailes to fire Lewis.
 In July 2013 Lewis was terminated for "issues relating to financial irregularities" though subsequent reporting notes the cause as cooperating with Gabe Sherman during the writing of his biography of Roger Ailes, The Loudest Voice in the Room.
 In August 2013, Brian's Lewis lawyer Judd Burstein issued a threatening statement along the lines of "Ailes and FOX News have more to fear from Brian Lewis."
 In December 2013, NY Times reported that there was a secret settlement between FOX and Brian Lewis.
 Since then, several media outlets have reported that Brian Lewis and Fox News reached a settlement: For a "a sizable sum" the former Fox News executive would stay quiet about everything related to the conservative news organization and its operations, including founder Roger Ailes.

 In September 2016, at the peak of #MeToo movement it became known that Megyn Kelly publicly stated information about the conflict with Roger Ailes in 2012.
-She complained to Brian Lewis about Ailes' behavior toward women.
+She complained to Lewis about Ailes' behavior toward women.
 According to investigation New York's Gabriel Sherman, Ailes allegedly made harassing comments toward her and inappropriately hugged her in his office (Ailes has denied these claims, as well).